Rockefeller Neuroscience Institute

-The Rockefeller Neuroscience Institute is an independent, non-profit institution focused on the study of human memory and memory diseases.
-The institute is part of the West Virginia University Medicine Health Sciences Campus, located in Morgantown, West Virginia.
+The West Virginia University Rockefeller Neuroscience Institute is a clinical, academic, and research-focused organization affiliated with West Virginia University and WVU Medicine (the University's affiliated academic health system).
+Based in Morgantown, West Virginia, the Institute focuses on the study of neurological disorders, brain health, and memory diseases.
 The institute is one of the world's leading research centers focusing on innovative procedures to treat Alzheimer's disease and to expand clinical, research and academic missions of neurosurgery, neurology, behavioral medicine, psychiatry and other neuroscience issues.

 History

-In 1999, United States Senator John Davison "Jay" Rockefeller IV and members of the Rockefeller family funded the formation of the Blanchette Rockefeller Neurosciences Institute on the campus of West Virginia University.
-The institute was named in honor of Blanchette Ferry Rockefeller, his late mother, who died in 1992 following a ten-year battle with Alzheimer's disease.
-By 2001, the Rockefeller family had committed $15 million to the institute, which inspired many additional donors to support the facility and its efforts to accelerate discovery of treatments and cures for neurological and psychiatric diseases.
-The $15 million gift was the founding endowment for the institute to establish the world's first major research institute focused on the prevention, diagnosis, treatment and cure of neurological, psychiatric, and other cognitive disorders affecting the human brain, with an emphasis on Alzheimer's disease.
+In 1999, United States Senator John Davison "Jay" Rockefeller IV and members of the Rockefeller family funded the formation of the Blanchette Rockefeller Neurosciences Institute on the Health Sciences campus of West Virginia University.
+The Institute was named in honor of Blanchette Ferry Rockefeller, his late mother, who died in 1992 following a ten-year battle with Alzheimer's disease.
+By 2001, the Rockefeller family had committed $15 million to the Institute, which inspired many additional donors to support the facility and its efforts to accelerate discovery of treatments and cures for neurological and psychiatric diseases.
+The $15 million gift was the founding endowment for the Institute to establish the world's first major research institute focused on the prevention, diagnosis, treatment and cure of neurological, psychiatric, and other cognitive disorders affecting the human brain, with an emphasis on Alzheimer's disease.

-In 2016, the Blanchette Rockefeller Neurosciences Institute was acquired by and consolidated under West Virginia University and renamed Rockefeller Neuroscience Institute.
+In 2016, the Blanchette Rockefeller Neurosciences Institute was acquired by and consolidated under West Virginia University and WVU Medicine and renamed the West Virginia University Rockefeller Neuroscience Institute.

-In 2018, the institute opened four state-of-the-art SMART neurosurgery operating rooms at its main campus to expand its capabilities in epilepsy surgery and deep brain stimulation.
+In 2018, the Institute opened four state-of-the-art SMART neurosurgery operating rooms at its main campus to expand its capabilities in epilepsy surgery and deep brain stimulation.

 Leadership

-In 2017, West Virginia University President E. Gordon Gee announced the appointment of board-certified neurosurgeon Ali Rezai to lead the Rockefeller Neuroscience Institute and oversee its efforts to develop solutions for neurological and psychiatric conditions.
+In 2017, then West Virginia University President E. Gordon Gee announced the appointment of board-certified neurosurgeon Ali Rezai, M.D. to lead the Rockefeller Neuroscience Institute and oversee its efforts to develop solutions for neurological and psychiatric conditions.

 As executive chair of the Rockefeller Neuroscience Institute and the John D. Rockefeller IV Chair in neuroscience, Rezai is recognized as a pioneer in neuromodulation technologies to treat Parkinson's disease, obsessive–compulsive disorder, Alzheimer's disease and traumatic brain injury.

 Rezai formerly served as director of Ohio State University's Wexner Medical Center's Neurological Institute, where he pioneered the use of neuromodulation technologies to treat Parkinson's disease, depression, obsessive–compulsive disorder and traumatic brain injury.